panoply/esthetic/tests/bench/readme.md

 # Benchmarks

-This directory contains some basic benchmark comparisons for Prettify.
+This directory contains some basic benchmark comparisons for Æsthetic

 # Comparisons